We can purchase virtually anything these days to simplify our lives as parents, right? A N Y T H I N G. As long as we can afford it, that is.

-There is an abundance of baby gadgets of all kinds, sizes, variations, combinations, and colors.
+There is an overabundance of baby gadgets of all kinds, sizes, variations, combinations, and colors.

 The question is….